deepxk2403/Chatbot/README.md

 -Interact with the LLM's (Chatbot) by inputting queries and receiving answers along with source URLs.

+Run the Streamlit app by executing: "streamlit run main.py" in the terminal.

 Project Structure

 =main.py: The main Streamlit application script.